crnobog69/dotfiles/README-en.md

 > `ftn.` - stand for ***Faculty of Technical Sciences***.

 - `ftn.sh` - a custom script that shows whether the week is even or odd.
+- `ftn.ps1` - a custom script that shows whether the week is even or odd.
+(Widnows)
 - [`vhs-en.sh`](scripts/vhs/README-en.md) - Video Processing Script (in `scripts/vhs`)

 # Personal configuration files: